robcarver17/pysystemtrade/docs/production.md

 ### Overrides

 Overrides are applied before instrument orders are placed on the stack.
 They will take into account the desired trade, and the current position held.

+See the [instruments documentation](/docs/instruments.md) to understand more about overrides.

 ## Stack handler